guischroeder/people-rocks/README.md

 # People Rocks API

 ## Welcome to People Rocks!
-This project is a code challange for a mysterious company.
+This project is a code challenge for a mysterious company.
 Here you'll find some of my skills in backend.
 This was built with **Express + TypeScript + TypeORM**.

 ## The project